zalando-nakadi/fahrschein/README.md

 Fahrschein does not have sophisticated mechanisms for retry handling when publishing to Nakadi yet.
 The recommended way to handle exceptions when publishing is to create a retry-wrapper around the `NakadiClient.publish` method.

-In case of a partial success or also in cases like validation errors, which are complete failures, Fahrschein will throw an `EventPublishingException` with the `BatchItemResponse`s (as returned from Nakadi) for the failed items in the responses property.
+In case of a partial success, Fahrschein will throw an `EventPersistenceException`, which is allowed to be retried.

-These objects have the eid of the failed event, a `publishingStatus` (failed/aborted/submitted - but successful itemes are filtered out), the step where it failed and a detail string.
-If the application keeps track of eids, this allows it to resend only the failed items later.
+In case of validation errors - which are complete failures, and should not be retried - it will throw an `EventValidationException`.

-It also allows differentiating between validation errors, which likely don't need to be retried, as they are unlikely to succeed the next time, unless the event type definition is changed, and publishing errors which should be retried with some back-off.
+The exception also has the `BatchItemResponse`s included, as returned from Nakadi in the same order as your input.
+They also contain the event-ids of the failed events, a `publishingStatus` (failed/aborted/submitted), the step where they failed and a detail string.
+If your application keeps track of event-ids, this allows it to resend only the failed items later.
+Otherwise, you can correlate the failed events based on their position in the sequence.

-Recommendation: Implement a retry-with-backoff handler for `EventPublishingException`s, which, depending on your ordering consistency requirements, either retries the full batch, or retries the failed events based on the event-ids.
+Recommendation: Implement a retry-with-backoff handler for `EventPersistenceException`s, which, depending on your ordering consistency requirements, either retries the full batch, or retries only the non-successful events.

 ## Stopping and resuming streams